 An additional uniform smock can be purchased at Lancaster Beauty School.

-An optional extra class for the Cosmetology student to attend two weeks in the Skin Care Department carries a lab fee of \$200.00.
+There is an optional extra class for the Cosmetology students to attend.
+The class is an additional two weeks in the Skin Care Department and carries a lab fee of \$200.00.